back

 For an introduction to this see my: cubemap, cube faces and equirectangulars "mono"

-The reason for making this was a man who had ambisonic sound files and only a HD video, he needed more space for the audio.
+The reason for making this was a man who had ambisonic sound files and only a flat HD video, he needed more space for the audio.

 Make one tif/png/jpg in the needed size, for HD: 1920x1920.
 To test, download the tif 480x480 and the tmix.mov in: "dir.zip"